-While the Downtown Asheville Arts District boasts nearly two dozen fine arts and contemporary crafts galleries, you will find more than 200 artists who have set up studios and galleries in the River Arts District (RAD), a one-time industrial area along more than a mile of waterfront on the French Broad River.
-Visitors enjoy walking from building to building, looking for art to purchase and watching makers ply their trades.
-Guided walking tours are available.
+While the Downtown Asheville Arts District boasts nearly two dozen fine arts and contemporary crafts galleries, you will find more than 200 artists who have set up studios and galleries in the River Arts District (RAD).
+RAD is a one-time industrial area along more than a mile of waterfront on the French Broad River.
+Visitors enjoy walking from building to building, looking for artistic treasures to purchase and watching makers ply their trades.
+In addition, guided walking tours are available.
 The district also has restaurants and cafes, breweries, a winery and a cidery.

 The art community started moving into RAD in the 1980s in search of affordable space when downtown rents became too expensive.
 Today, RAD is one of the largest arts districts in the U.S., occupying 23 high-ceilinged buildings with brick walls, exposed beams and ducts, and bare cement or creaking wooden floors.
 These large, open spaces were once the domain of varied businesses, including a textile warehouse, cotton mill, chicken hatchery, meatpacking plant, feed company, general store and tannery.
 Some buildings house as many as 50 artists.

-The River Arts District is on Gray Line’s Hop-on, Hop-off Trolley Tour of Asheville.
+The River Arts District is on Gray Line’s Hop-on, Hop-off Trolley Tour of Asheville NC.
 The complete, 10-stop tour (one loop) lasts about 90 minutes, and there are stops at both the southern and northern sections of RAD.
 A ticket is good for two consecutive days.
-Trolleys are available for group charters.
+In addition, trolleys are available for group charters.

 Also good for orientation is the two-hour downtown walking tour conducted by Asheville by Foot.
-Your guide tells how Asheville became a boom town in the late 1800s thanks to the railroad’s arrival and the influx of tuberculosis patients who came for the mountain air and stayed in the sanitariums and boardinghouses that sprouted up.
+Your guide tells how Asheville became a boom town in the late 1800s thanks to the railroad’s arrival.
+Another reason was due to the influx of tuberculosis patients who came for the mountain air and stayed in the sanitariums and boardinghouses that sprouted up.
 You also learn about the first skyscrapers and the influence of the Vanderbilts, one of the richest families in America at the time.
 The tour stops in front of the Thomas Wolfe Memorial State Historic Site, the childhood home of the famous novelist.

-No trip to Asheville is complete without devoting the better part of a day to touring Biltmore Estate, the palatial 1895 country home of George Washington Vanderbilt and his wife, Edith.
-Billed as “America’s Largest Home®,” the 250-room French Renaissance chateau, still owned by the family’s descendants, is a treasure chest of exquisite European furnishings, richly carved wood, and priceless paintings and tapestries.
+No trip to Asheville NC is complete without devoting the better part of a day to touring Biltmore Estate, the palatial 1895 country home of George Washington Vanderbilt and his wife, Edith.
+Billed as “America’s Largest Home®,” the 250-room French Renaissance chateau, is still owned by the family’s descendants.
+It’s a treasure chest of exquisite European furnishings, richly carved wood, and priceless paintings and tapestries.
 Besides doing an audio tour of the home, visitors will want to explore the grounds and gardens designed by Frederick Law Olmsted, the father of American landscape architecture.

 —By Randy Mink, Senior Editor